Ravi V. Bellamkonda

 Ravi V. Bellamkonda (born 1968) is an Indian-American biomedical engineer and academic administrator.
 Since 2021, he has served as Provost and Executive Vice President for Academic Affairs at Emory University in Atlanta, Georgia.
 Bellamkonda was previously Vinik Dean of the Pratt School of Engineering at Duke University.
+Pending approval by the Board of Trustees, he will serve as Provost and Executive Vice President for Academic Affairs at The Ohio State University in Columbus, Ohio, effective January 14, 2025.

-Bellamkonda's laboratory explores the interplay of biomaterials and the nervous system for the development of peripheral nerve regeneration, brain electrode interfacing and brain tumor therapies.
-His research was the subject of a BBC science report, "Cancer: 'Tumor Monorail' Can Lead Cancers to Their Doom" He was also the subject of a feature profile in the Britain-based international journal, The Engineer.
+Bellamkonda's research was the subject of a BBC science report, "Cancer: 'Tumor Monorail' Can Lead Cancers to Their Doom" He was also the subject of a feature profile in the Britain-based international journal, The Engineer.

-Bellamkonda served president of the American Institute of Medical and Biological Engineering (AIMBE) for the 2014-2016 term.
+Bellamkonda served president of the American Institute for Medical and Biological Engineering (AIMBE) for the 2014-2016 term.
 He has served as a member of the board for the Biomedical Engineering Society (BMES), and is on the editorial board for several scientific journals.
 He advises several biomedical engineering-related departments and programs nationally as a member of their external advisory boards.

 Education and career

-Bellamkonda earned his Bachelor of Engineering degree in Biomedical Engineering at Osmania University in May 1989.
-He completed his Ph.D. in Medical Science and Biomaterials from Brown University in June 1994.
+Bellamkonda earned his Bachelor of Engineering degree in biomedical engineering at Osmania University in May 1989.
+He completed his Ph.D. in medical science and biomaterials from Brown University in June 1994.
 From 1994 to 1995, Bellamkonda was a Markey Post-Doctoral Research Fellow in the Department of Brain and Cognitive Sciences at the Massachusetts Institute of Technology with Jerry Schneider and Sonal Jhaveri.

 In 1995, he went on to become the Elmer L. Lindseth assistant professor at Case Western Reserve University in Cleveland, Ohio then advanced to associate professor in 2001.

 In 2003, Bellamkonda joined Georgia Tech as an associate professor of biomedical engineering, and in 2005, he was promoted to professor in the Wallace H. Coulter Department of Biomedical Engineering, a joint department created by Emory's School of Medicine and the Georgia Tech College of Engineering.